 Finally, this VK served as the 2024 Italian VK National Championships, which brought some additional competition.

-Many of the runners will double back on Sunday, October 13, to run the Val Bregaglia Trail race to conclude the series.
+Many of the runners doubled back on Sunday, October 13, to run the Val Bregaglia Trail race to conclude the series.
+Read our results article for that full race story.

 Thanks to the World Mountain Running Association for supporting iRunFar’s 2024 Mountain Running World Cup Finals coverage.